What traits does a person have? Description of people's character: individual qualities and examples

 Sociability

-• Easily and quickly enter into verbal contact.
+• · make verbal contact easily and quickly.
 The topic of conversation doesn't matter.

 Responsiveness

-easily agree to a request for help and provide it to the best of their ability and ability responsiveness is combined with rationalism: how to help with the maximum benefit for the one who is being helped.
+easily agree to requests for help and provide it to the best of their ability and ability responsiveness is combined with rationalism: how to help with maximum benefit for the one receiving help.

 Kindness